Pranav014/URLShortner/README.md

 This project is a URL shortener implemented in Go, leveraging Redis as the backend data store.
 It provides a simple and efficient way to generate shortened URLs for long web addresses, facilitating easy sharing while conserving space.

+The project utilizes hashing algorithms such as SHA-1 to generate unique short URLs for long addresses, which are then stored in Redis for quick retrieval.
+It also includes endpoints for accessing statistics on the usage of shortened URLs, as well as health checks to ensure the application is running smoothly.

+The application is built using the following technologies:
+- Go: A statically typed, compiled programming language designed for simplicity and efficiency.
+- Redis: An open-source, in-memory data structure store used as a database, cache, and message broker.
+- Gin: A web framework written in Go that provides routing, middleware, and other functionalities for building web applications.

+## Features
+Endpoints:
+- `/shorten`: Accepts a POST request with a JSON payload containing the long URL to be shortened.
+It generates a unique short URL and stores the mapping in Redis.
+- `/{shortURL}`: Redirects to the original long URL associated with the provided short URL.
+- `/stats/{shortURL}`: Retrieves statistics for the provided short URL, including the number of times the URL has been accessed and the timestamp of the last access.
+- `/health`: Returns the health status of the application.
+- `/{shortURL}` : DELETE request to delete the short URL from the database.
+- `/Qr/{shortURL}` : GET request to get the QR code of the short URL.
+- `/list` : GET request to get the list of all the short URLs.
+- `/list/{shortURL}` : GET request to get the details of the short URL.

 ## Installation

 ### Prerequisites